SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 # Service set-up guide

-From SuperOffice 8 you also need to install Service which is used by mailings inside both Sales & Marketing and Service.
+From SuperOffice 8 you also need to install Service, which is used by mailings inside both Sales & Marketing and Service.

 A typical first-time installation of SuperOffice Customer Service on Windows 2012 server using an IIS web server and Microsoft SQL server 2014.
 There is no client install necessary outside of a supported web client like Internet Explorer, as this is a web-based application.